Share a scene layer

 • Groups to which you belong—If you are a member of a group, you can share your item with that group.
 Sharing with specific groups restricts access to a smaller, more focused set of people.

 • Everyone, your organization, and groups to which you belong—You can share your item with a larger audience (for example, everyone and your organization) and also share it with a specific group.
-This allows you to categorize your item as especially relevant to a particular group while still making it available to others in your organization.
+This allows you to categorize the item as especially relevant to a particular group while still making it available to others in your organization.

 Note: